-Hot Key Manager in Options and Support allows you to create hot keys for opening the application and scaling etc. Click Apply to save changes.
+Hot Key Manager in Options and Support allows you to create hot keys for opening the application, rotating the display, scaling etc. Click Apply to save changes.

-Figure C - 28
+Figure C - 31

 Intel® HD Graphics

 Control Panel

 Options and

 Support

 Click the Options menu at the top of the screen to display the sub-menus.
 The Information Center provides details on System Information, the Built-In Display and any attached displays.